anderbodegas/cucurpollen-utils/README.md

 2. Loads the corresponding semantic mask (`.npy`)
 3. Resizes the image and the mask to the nearest dimensions divisible by the selected patch size.
 4. Divides the resized image and mask into patches of the selected patch size.
-5. Saves the generated patch to: `CucurPollen/dataset/`
+5. Saves the generated patches to: `CucurPollen/dataset`

 Test images are not patched so test metrics can be calculated at the full image level.